katylak/cvad/provisioning-cvad.md

 2. You must have either an active trial or paid subscription to Citrix Cloud.
 To learn more or to create an account, see [Citrix Cloud](https://onboarding.cloud.com/){: external}.
 3. You must have a Citrix API client and password pair.
 Download the client ID and Secret.
 For more information about creating the key pair, see [Create an API client](https://developer.cloud.com/getting-started){: external}
 4. Log in to the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog){: external} by using your unique credentials.
 5. Create a [Classic Infrastructure API key](https://cloud.ibm.com/iam/apikeys) in the IAM dashboard before you create an order.
-Retrieve and verify your credentials before proceeding. <!--( Pls Check with Jonathan for any changes here )-->
+Retrieve and verify your credentials before proceeding.
 6. In the **Compute** section, locate the **Citrix Digital Workspace Solutions** section and select **Citrix Virtual Apps and Desktops**.

 To provision {{site.data.keyword.cvad_full_notm}}, you need to enter the following information.